 My probiotic carrots often have a white scum on top and the liquid is very cloudy, especially the longer they ferment.
 This is quite normal.

 They taste pickled or vinegary, more so the longer they ferment.
 The carrots also become softer the longer they ferment.
 I prefer to leave them in larger pieces so they still are a little firm to eat at the end of the ferment.

 At first, I was really concerned that I might poison myself and my family.

 However according to Sally Fallon in Nourishing Traditions, "Some lacto-fermented products may get bubbly, particularly the chutneys.
 This is natural and no cause for concern.
 And do not be dismayed if little spots of white foam appear at the top of the pickling liquid.
 They are completely harmless and can be lifted off with a spoon.
 The occasional batch that goes bad presents no danger as the smell will be so awful that nothing could persuade you to eat it."

-** Whey is the liquid left remaining when you strain yoghurt.
+** Whey is the liquid left remaining when you strain yoghurt (often it will separate in the pot with some firmer natural yoghurts.
 Make labne (cultured cream cheese) and use the whey to ferment vegetables.
 You can find my whey recipe here.
-If you don’t have whey, add another tablespoon of salt.
-However, you will have more consistent success lacto-fermenting vegetables if you do use whey.
+If you don't have whey, add another tablespoon of salt.
+However in my experience, you will have more consistent success lacto-fermenting vegetables if you do use whey.

 Another delicious recipe is this probiotic Apple and Beetroot Relish over at Nourished Kitchen.